wwliao/hpp_year1_variant_calling/decomposition/README.md

     `decompose_graph_variants.py` requires the following packages to be installed:

-    - [`libbdsg`](https://github.com/vgteam/libbdsg): to access the HPRC pangenome graph in HashGraph format
+    - [`libbdsg`](https://github.com/vgteam/libbdsg): to access the HPRC pangenome graph in HashGraph/ODGI/PackedGraph format
     - [`cyvcf2`](https://github.com/brentp/cyvcf2): to parse and write the graph variants in VCF format